Is 636 a Good Credit Score? Understanding the Impact on Your Financial Health

 1. Monitor Your Credit Report

-Regularly check your credit report for errors or fraudulent activities.
-Dispute any inaccuracies to maintain an accurate credit profile.
+Review your credit report often looking for mistakes or fraudulent activity.
+Correct any errors to keep a current credit profile.

 1. Be Patient and Persistent